The walnut tree is the reason the Church of Santa Maria del Popolo was built.

 Tours to San Gimignano

-Here are some tours that include San Gimignano.
+One way to see San Gimignano if you don’t have a car is on a day trip from Florence.
 If you’re short on time, then taking a tour that drops you at the gates of this enchanting city is certainly better than not visiting at all!
+Here’s an option with GetYourGuide that includes Siena and a wine tour.

 In this post, I provide general tips about accommodations in Italy and list hotels I recommend.